Skshee/cryptonite_taskphase_Suvan/LinuxLuminarium/HelloHackers/IntroToCommands.md

 # Introduction to Commands

-The Hello Hackers Module is a series designed to introduce one to the world of Linux and the command line interface.

 ## Basic Terminologies

 **Secure Shell(ssh)** - A network protocol that allows us to connect to a host computer from a remote network through a secure encrypted medium.